pragma-/pbot/doc/QuickStart.md

 ### Adding other users and admins
 Users may create their own unprivileged accounts by using the [`my`](Commands.md#my) command.
 It will automatically set their username, hostmask, channel and log them into it.
+Unprivileged users may use the [`my`](Commands.md#my) command to edit their personal [user metadata](Admin.md#user-metadata-list), including password.

 Users added this way will have `autologin` and `stayloggedin` enabled.
 If they feel their hostmask is insecure, they can disable `autologin` and `stayloggedin` with: